mvolkmann/blog/src/swift/TestFlight.md

 1. If the build to be distributed has a STATUS of "Missing Compliance", click the "Manage" link and answer the questions asked.
    The status should change to "Ready to Submit".
+   To avoid being prompted about this in the future, add the Info key "App Uses Non-Exempt Encryption" with a value of "NO".
 1. Click the build number to be distributed (ex.
 4).

 1. If this is the first time distributing this app ...